-Alexis Sanchez is a Chilean footballer currently at Man United.
+Alexis Sanchez is a Chilean footballer currently at Inter Milan.
 Find out more about Alexis in our in-depth biography

-Alexis Sanchez is a Chilean footballer who plays for Premier League club Manchester United.
+Alexis Sanchez is a Chilean footballer who plays for Italian side Inter Milan.

 The striker is one of the most famous players in the Premier League thanks to his impressive performances for Arsenal, before signing for Manchester United in January 2018.